linwumingshi/lin.github.io/docs/en/guide/faq/faq.md

 As long as you master the above methods, you will not be able to find any open source software version.

 Have you `GET` arrived?
-When `GET` arrives, go to https://github.com/smart-doc-group/smart-doc and give us three consecutive clicks!
+When `GET` arrives, go to https://github.com/TongchengOpenSource/smart-docand give us three consecutive clicks!

 ## Why can't I extract the comments?
 This is often a question asked by newbies.
 The principle of `smart-doc` is to use comments and generics in the source code to analyze and generate documentation.